bwack/KU-14194HB-RevB-KiCad/README.md

 In later designs 250407 Reb B I think, 4 piggybacked diodes were introduced to protect the serial lines when hotplugging the disc drive.
 I haven't added these myself, but I see the value of having those.
 I might add instructions here later on how to add the diodes.

+# Questions
+* Feel free post questions in the issues section.

 # Change log

 - 2019-11-12: V1.3 Fixes: Mostly missing values.